• Skip to primary navigation

 But before hitting the streets to sightsee or taste fried pickled herring, we recommend dropping your shopping bags and suitcases at a Copenhagen luggage storage locker for safekeeping.
 Dragging large bags through crowded city streets is not ideal and will only slow you down!

-Now, let’s take a look at the top 8 seafood restaurants in Copenhagen, and perhaps one or two will grab your interest.
-Or reserve tables at all eight and enjoy a smorgasbord of fresh seafood and exquisite Danish cuisine on your trip to Copenhagen!
+Now, let’s take a look at the best seafood restaurants in Copenhagen.
+Perhaps one or two will grab your interest, or reserve tables at all eight and enjoy a smorgasbord of fresh seafood and exquisite Danish cuisine on your trip to Copenhagen!

-For some of the freshest seafood dishes created by Chef Yves Le Lay, of Hell’s Kitchen Denmark fame, enjoy dinner at À Terre.
-The signature dishes have a strong French influence and are an absolute must-try.
+For some of the freshest seafood dishes created by Chef Yves Le Lay, of Hell’s Kitchen Denmark fame, enjoy dinner at à terre, a modern French restaurant created in homage to the chef’s late father.

-For a truly unforgettable dining experience at this modern French restaurant, pair the perfect wine with your meal of Rossini caviar followed by the shrimp from Skagen or langoustine from Anholt.
+The tasting menu features multiple courses with global influences.
+For a truly unforgettable dining experience, pair the perfect wine with your meal of oysters with caviar followed by the shrimp with white asparagus.

-Please note, this is an upscale restaurant, so if you have children in tow, it may not be the best place for you.
-To ensure you can enjoy À Terre while in Copenhagen, you should reserve your table early.
+Please note that this is an upscale restaurant, so it may not be the best place for you if you have children in tow.
+You should reserve your table early to ensure you can enjoy à terre while in Copenhagen.

 View this post on Instagram